sirech/talk-lean-functional-kotlin-backends/presentation.md

 ???

-What to expect from this talk
+Elevator pitch

+- backend services
-- using kotlin in the backend
+- using kotlin
 - applying functional concepts to make code that is testable, maintainable and easy to understand

-Orga (to be removed later)

-Rough time distribution

-- Intro (who we are / goal of the talk / agenda) 5
-- Functional programming 7
-- Where do we use this?
-3
-- Immutability 5
-- Null Safety 10
-- Exceptions  10
-- Side Effects 5
-- Wrap Up (conclusion / thank you) 5
+---

+class: center middle

+## what to expect from this talk

+???

+Content

+- code examples that run in production
+- introducing some concepts of FP
+- not a FP tutorial, not a Kotlin tutorial

 ---